Press ESC to close

 Suzie Bates | New Zealand

-Suzie Bates is another White Ferns player to feature in every T20 World Cup.
+Suzie Bates is another White Ferns player to feature in every Women’s T20 World Cup.
 The veteran player’s debut also came alongside Devine’s.

 In the debut match against Australia, Bates scored a match-winning 41 not out, which she followed up with 60 against the West Indies.
-Her batting was instrumental in New Zealand making the finals of the first 2 editions.
+Her batting was instrumental in New Zealand making the finals of the first two editions.

-Except for 2 editions in 2012 and 2020, Bates accrued 110+ runs in each iteration, with her best coming in 2014.
-Bates led from the front in 2014, plundering 228 runs and picking up 5 wickets.
+Except for two editions in 2012 and 2020, Bates accrued 110-plus runs in each iteration, with her best coming in 2014.
+Bates led from the front in 2014, scoring 228 runs and picking up five wickets.

 Chamari Athapaththu | Sri Lanka